 Losing your fitness drive is easy, but not as easy as getting back on track.
 A healthy lifestyle is not a sentence, but a lifelong commitment.
 You know how good a healthy living makes you feel, and how much energy you gain.
 When your plans go astray because of life’s little tricks, the best thing to do is to not beat yourself up.
 It is OK to get side-tracked now and again.
 It can even make you come out the other side stronger, more inspired, and very much ready for to spring back into action.
 After losing your drive how do you recharge, get new motivation and inspiration?
-Maybe what I did after my Easter slump?
+The tips below will get you motivated.

 Lifestyle Change: Lose Your Fitness Drive?